 Those Pluses and Minuses Do Count!

-In 2018, University of Florida rose to the No. 8 spot in the latest U.S. News & World Report Best Colleges for public colleges.
-This level of excellence is a balance of many things including rigorous academic courses, above average academic expectations, and highly competitive entrance exam scores.
-The University of Florida strives to uphold a strong academic standard and, because of that, the GPA scale can either work for you or against you.
+In 2019, the University of Florida rose to the No. 7 spot in the U.S. News & World Report Best Colleges rankings of public colleges.
+This level of excellence is achieved through a balance of many criteria including rigorous academic courses, above-average academic expectations, and highly competitive entrance exam scores.
+The University of Florida strives to uphold a strong academic standard and, because of that, the GPA scale can be a tough mountain to climb.
 Here is the official GPA break-down:

-This GPA scaling system can be tough; however, it serves to encourage students to continuously work as hard as possible for the chance for a better grade.
-For example, a student that studies consistently to achieve an 89% versus a student who skates by getting an 80% but receives the same 3.0 GPA may seem unfair.
-This system is designed to prevent that from happening and better reflect the efforts of many students.
+This GPA scaling system is undeniably tough.
+However, it serves to encourage students to continually work as hard as possible for the chance at earning a better grade.
+For example, it seems unfair for a student that studies consistently to achieve their 89% versus a student who skates by at 80% to receive an equivalent 3.0 GPA.
+This scaled system is designed to prevent that from happening and better reflect the efforts of most students.

-For certain majors, getting that minus next to a letter grade can affect your overall GPA which plays a large role when applying to Grad School or getting accepted into an extremely competitive program (think finance, chemistry, physics, engineering, nursing and so forth).
-For other majors where perhaps your experience and portfolio weigh heavier when it comes to getting a job, the difference between an A and an A- may not be as important.
+For certain majors, getting that minus next to a letter grade can affect your overall GPA in a way that plays a significant role when applying to either Grad School or an extremely competitive program (finance, chemistry, physics, engineering, nursing are examples).
+For other majors, where perhaps your experience and portfolio weigh heavier when it comes to advancement or employment, the difference between an A and an A- may not be as important.

-My daughter graduated from UF and missed getting her honors cord by .2 of a point.
+My elder daughter graduated from UF and missed qualifying for her honors cord by .2 of a point.
 While it did not impact her ability to get a job, she was disappointed in herself.
-I did not make a big deal about it as she seemed to be doing a good enough job of that on her own but I think, looking back, she knew that had she given up a night of going out or perhaps had worked .2 percent harder, she would have been able to wear the honors cord.
-Trust me, it won’t impact her in the overall scheme of things but I have noticed that as a working adult, she gives 100% to her job; maybe that was the bigger picture.
+I didn’t make a big deal about it as she seemed to be taking herself to task enough on her own.
+I do think, looking back, that she came to realize if she had given up a night of going out or perhaps had worked .2 percent harder, she would have been able to wear the honors cord.
+Honestly, it’s of small impact in the overall scheme of things, especially now that she has her first job.
+But I have noticed that, as a working adult, she consistently gives 100% to her job.
+Perhaps that was the real lesson learned, after all.

-On the other hand, one downside to this grading system is the potential for teachers to re-scale the letter grades making the possibility of getting an A harder.
-For example, many difficult classes, such as physics or organic chemistry, have set standards by the university mandating that a certain percentage of students do not pass as well as a tentative grade distribution.
-In order to do this, exams are designed to be difficult often resulting in an average score of 50% which allows a customized grading scale.
-“Grade curving” is then applied for the desired grade distribution.
+On the other hand, a downside to this grading system is the potential for teachers to re-scale the letter grades to make the possibility of getting an A even harder.
+For example, many difficult classes (physics or organic chemistry, for example) have fixed standards set by the university that mandate a tentative grade distribution as well as passing percentage.
+In order to do this, exams are designed at a level of difficulty that often results in an average score of 50%.
+This then allows a customized grading scale, with “grade curving” applied for the desired grade distribution.

-Thus, an A is not always an A. Depending on what major is chosen and the rigor of the classes that must be completed for your degree, some classes curve and some do not.
+Thus, in spite of the very specific numbers outlined above, an A is not always an A. Depending on the chosen major and the rigor of the classes, some classes curve and some do not.